-Register your product via internet connecting to the CadWare web sitehttp://www.cadware.it.
+Register your product by use of the registration form enclosed with BlueCAD or via internet connecting to the CadWare web site.
 Registered users can receive support and further information about CadWare products.
 Apply to:

 CadWare S.r.l.
 Via Roma 55 35027 Noventa Padovana (PD) Italy